Post by matureleft on May 3, 2020 20:05:42 GMT

 Chichester being a very small city (the electorate of the 5 city wards was just under 21000 in 2019) the seat has in modern times encompassed a much wider area.
 At times this stretched along the coast to Bognor Regis but from 1974 it has spread northward instead.
 In 1983 it comprised all the wards of Chichester District Council including the major communities of Midhurst, Petworth and Selsey, the city itself and a large rural area at the western end of West Sussex.
 The notable growth community is Tangmere, the former RAF base, but Chichester is sprawling too, except to its north.

-The district narrowly voted Leave but one would suspect that the Parliamentary seat voted narrowly Remain.
+The district narrowly voted Leave but one would suspect that the current Parliamentary seat voted narrowly Remain.

 Nevertheless with the 2019 General Election delivering a Conservative vote share of just under 58 per cent (but a fall of over 2 per cent from 2017) there's a long way for any opponent to go.
 The Lib Dems retook second place then after Labour had surged to 22 per cent in 2017.
 The Labour vote has been historically quite resilient while the party has never been a realistic contender In the seat.

 The city's cathedral dominates the landscape to the south and is at the heart of a complex of church properties.
 The church has influenced other aspects of the city – the fine Pallant House gallery was established through a collection of 20th Century British art assembled by a former Dean.
 The Chichester Festival Theatre has a regional reputation.
 The Fishbourne Roman palace lies to the west of Chichester and reflects the importance of the area in those times.
 Around the south of the constituency from Chichester to the coast and Selsey there are landmarks reflecting the draconian but often vain attempts to control smuggling in the area in the 18th Century.
-Goodwood (part of the substantial holdings of the Duke of Richmond) to the north of the city offers racing, an airfield and is base to Rolls-Royce cars.
+Goodwood (part of the substantial holdings of the Duke of Richmond) to the north of the city offers racing, an airfield and is base to Rolls-Royce cars (now German owned).
 The South Downs National Park stretches across the seat and the areas around Chichester harbour are an Area of Outstanding Natural Beauty.
-Cowdray Park also lies in this attractive seat.
-The former teacher training college evolved in stages gaining University status in 2005.
+A former teacher training college evolved in stages gaining University status in 2005.
 While a relatively small university with 5,500 students the presence of a university seldom bodes well for the modern Conservative Party.
 The city is base to the County Council, its District Council and there's a hospital as well, so a significant public sector workforce will also influence its voting behaviour.

-2011 Census data for the district, slightly larger than the constituency, shows that it then had a 93 per cent White British population.
-14.8 per cent lived in socially owned housing, with 2.1 per cent privately rented.
+2011 Census data for the district, now much larger than the proposed constituency, shows that it then had a 93 per cent White British population.
+14.8 per cent lived in socially owned housing, 14.8 per cent privately rented.
 27.1% held higher qualifications.
-It's a relatively elderly constituency with 27 per cent being over 65 (18 per cent nationally) and relatively affluent with median weekly pay being above the South-East regional average and lying 409th in the constituency deprivation list with no segments being in the 10 per cent most deprived.
+It's been a relatively elderly constituency with 27 per cent being over 65 (18 per cent nationally) and relatively affluent with median weekly pay being above the South-East regional average and lying 409th in the constituency deprivation list with no segments being in the 10 per cent most deprived.